boisgera/pandoc/README.md

 from one format to another.
 The project was initiated by [John MacFarlane]; under the hood, it's a [Haskell] library.

-The Pandoc Python Library (PPL) brings [Pandoc]'s document model to Python:
+The Pandoc Python Library brings [Pandoc]'s document model to Python:

     $ echo "Hello world!" | python -m pandoc read Pandoc(Meta({}), [Para([Str('Hello'), Space(), Str('world!')])])